Sanjay16C/Sanjay16C/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Courier+New&size=25&pause=1000&color=FFFFFF&vCenter=true&width=435&lines=Hey+there!+I'm+Sanjay;Welcome+to+my+GitHub+Profile)](https://git.io/typing-svg)
 ---

-# Hey, I'm Sanjay 👋

-To whoever is reading this —
+To whoever is reading this
 I’ll be honest.

 I’m just a human made of flesh, water, and inadequate caffeine.